gengstrand/clojure-news-feed/server/k8s/README.md

 kubectl create -f load_test.yaml
 ```

+Be advised that, if you are testing feed 1 or 2, then you should use the load_test_legacy.yaml instead of the load_test.yaml manifest.
 After that, you should be able to reach the feed service via Kong this way.

 ```shell
 FEED_URL=$(minikube service kong-proxy --url | head -n 1)